Walkersville Watershed, 21-23 March 2025, register online now and

 - Special dietary restrictions: Special dietary restrictions:

-If your son has special dietary restrictions you would like the troop
+If your son has special dietary restrictions you would like the patrol

-to attempt to accommodate contact an adult leader of the food crew.
+to attempt to accommodate contact the Patrol Leader.
+PLEASE BRING

 Transportation